 VPP is a partnership between labor, management, and government which helps businesses and industries voluntarily improve their health and safety programs to create safe worksites.
 The VPP Award recognizes outstanding companies that provide an exemplary work environment.
 The VPP is the most prestigious safety and health award given in the nation.
 Award sites represent the "Best of the Best" in workplace safety and health.
 VPP companies have created a work environment where everyone accepts responsibility for safety, every day.

 Some states also offer the Safety and Health Achievement Recognition Program (SHARP), which provides an incentive for employers to develop a comprehensive injury and illness prevention program that involves employees in a significant way.

-The cumulative total for all state plan VPP sites in 2001 was 206.
-State plan’s VPP highlights include:
+The cumulative total for all state plan VPP sites in 2002 was 258, with 153 SHARP sites.
+State plan’s VPP and SHARP highlights include:

 States have maintained partnerships for many years with employer, employee and other organizations in a voluntary, cooperative, problem-solving relationship.
 States have jointly sponsored safety and health conferences and sought input from the occupational safety and health community on standards, initiatives and emphasis programs.
 Employer and employee training and outreach have been coordinated with other agencies and organizations that have expertise in a particular field.

 Employers who reach a partnership agreement with federal OSHA or a state plan are not exempted from programmed inspections–the exemption is available only to employers who qualify to participate in the Voluntary Protection Program (VPP) and the Safety and Health Achievement Recognition Program (SHARP).